John W. Stiller

 Molecular evolution and function of RNA polymerase II

-Our laboratory takes an integrated approach to comparative molecular evolution, investigating key mechanistic differences found among diverse organisms, and how these differences impact inferences of patterns of evolution from molecular sequences.
+We have taken an integrated approach to comparative molecular evolution, investigating key mechanistic differences found among diverse organisms and how these differences impact inferences of patterns of evolution from molecular sequences.
 The focus of our work has been RNA polymerase II, the enzyme responsible for transcribing protein-encoding genes in all eukaryotic cells; in particular, the origin, evolution and comparative function of the RNAP II C-terminal domain (CTD).
 Our overall goal is to understand how CTD-protein interactions have evolved differently among major eukaryotic taxa, and how those differences have impacted patterns of diversification and developmental complexity.

-In an effort to understand the evolutionary distribution of the CTD, and the functional significance of differences found among eukaryotic organisms, we have employed methods ranging from phylogenetic and bioinformatic comparisons, to genetic analyses of yeast CTD mutants, to biochemical assays on mutated CTDs.
-Currently we are exploring experimental comparative proteomics of CTD-associated proteins in red algae.
+To investigate the evolutionary distribution of the CTD, along with the functional significance of differences found among eukaryotic CTD sequences, we have employed methods ranging from phylogenetic and bioinformatic comparisons, to genetic analyses of yeast CTD mutants, to biochemical assays on mutated CTDs.

 We are one of four laboratories that initiated the “Porphyra Genome Project” through the Department of Energy’s Joint Genomics Institute, as well as the “Porphyra Genome Research Coordinating Network (RCN)” supported by the National Science Foundation.
 The RCN has fostered diverse collaborations in algal biology, genomics and transcriptomics, including one spearheaded by our lab on major developmental genes and their expression in two species of Porphyra published in the Journal of Phycology.